nex3/nex3.github.io/source/blog/337-i-really-do-think-you-should-learn-to-use-the-linux-command-line.md

   usually also find a web version by searching for "\<command name\> man page", like [this one for ls].

-* If you run `man`, you'll notice that you no longer have the familiar command prompt is gone!
+* If you run `man`, you'll notice that the familiar command prompt is gone!
   Unlike other commands you've run so far, `man` runs as an interactive application, allowing you to scroll through and even search the documentation.
   Most command-line tools don't work this way, but it's certainly not unheard-of.
 You can press `q` when you're done to exit out (as it helpfully reminds you on the bottom line).

 * Most Terminal applications these days use pretty common key bindings for editing text.
 However, there are a couple important exceptions: